secret-sig/.github/profile/README.md

     protects no sensitive system.
 * **Finding**: A potential secret identified by a scanner.
 A finding is not a confirmed leak until it has been validated.
+* **Verification**: The process of confirming that a finding meets the requirements of a secret through static analysis.
+  * Example: A scanner flags a 40 character string in a file named `config.yaml`.
+Verification confirms this string matches the precise format of a GitHub personal access token.
+  * Example: A string is confirmed to match the `ddd-dd-dddd` format and is found near the keyword `ssn` in a log file.
+* **Validation**: The process of determining if a verified finding is currently active through dynamic analysis.
+  * Example: Following verification of a GitHub token, validation involves querying the GitHub API with that token to see if it authenticates successfully and what permissions it holds.
+A successful query validates the finding as a live leak.
+  * Example: The verified SSN is queried against the production customer database, confirming it belongs to a real customer.